Azure/missionlz/src/bicep/examples/iaas-activedirectory-domaincontrollers/README.md

 Template Parameters Name       | Description
 ---                            | ---
-vmNamePrefix                   | 3 to 12 characters VM name prefix. -01 and -02 will get appended to that prefix. nicPrivateIPAddresses          | array of two static IP addresses available in the HUB VNET subnet. extensionsFilesContainerUri    | uri to the storage account used to host the DSC configuration and custom script file (if not relying on the public repo)
+vmNamePrefix                   | 3 to 12 characters VM name prefix. -01 and -02 will get appended to that prefix. nicPrivateIPAddresses          | array of two static IP addresses available in the Identity VNET subnet. extensionsFilesContainerUri    | uri to the storage account used to host the DSC configuration and custom script file (if not relying on the public repo)
 extensionsFilesContainerSas    | storage account account SAS token used to host the DSC configuration and custom script file (if not relying on the public repo)
 dnsForwarders                  | default DNS server forwarders (for instance: DISA's).
 Defaults to Azure DNS.